Earth Notes: On Renewable Energy: Solar/Wind/Storage (2007)Updated 2021-09-01 14:09 GMT.

 Wind power in the UK for example has the virtue of peaking in the winter months when solar PV is poor (maybe less than one quarter of the available power each day compared to mid-summer) so any RE portfolio should consider a mix.

 In principle the efficient thing to do in (say) dense urban London, at least while the amount of solar on the grid is low as at 2007, is to use solar with a grid tie and use the Grid as 'storage' (eg they can burn less gas for example) when you are generating excess power.
 But the minimum worthwhile grid-tied system is bigger than I need, expensive to install, and I don't have an unobstructed south-facing roof.
 Wind power is NOT very effective in built-up areas for various reasons, and I'd only be doing it as a test and top-up.

-(2017 note: I now think that net retail rates are too high and don't reflect actual value and cost in the system; paying more like time-of-day wholesale rates, plus a small premium, would encourage people to let their 'excess' PV spill to grid when the grid needs it most, and indeed position solar arrays to the west of south to provide more support for the evening peak for example.)
+I now think that net retail rates are too high and don't reflect actual value and cost in the system; paying more like time-of-day wholesale rates, plus a small premium, would encourage people to let their 'excess' PV spill to grid when the grid needs it most.
+Maybe also position solar arrays to the west of south to provide more support for the evening peak for example.

-And I think that Denmark now has >20% of its grid power from wind, so it can be done too!
+I believe that Denmark now has >20% of its grid power from wind, so it can be done too!

 Anyhow, I think wind turbines are as pretty as Dutch windmills and other elegant engineering works, so I suspect that the impact is more shock than lasting harm.